-- Intensify and deepen Sensitization on the Benefits of Health Coverage. - Simplify the Cost-Benefit Analysis of Health Insurance Plans. - Reduce the Bottlenecks of Registering and enrolling under the Scheme. - Improve and Optimize the Expected Benefits of Health Insurance Coverage to retain enrollees. - Ensure Transparency and Accountability in the Scheme. - Deploy the Best Human Resources in the Management of the Scheme. - Provide Incentives for Compliance by Enrollees and other Stakeholders. - Reduce Extreme Poverty and Restructure the Economy for Productivity and Value Addition.
+- Continue and deepen Sensitization on the Benefits of Health Coverage. - Full implementation of the Agency's Sensitization and Communication Plan which guarantees the simplification of the Cost-Benefit Analysis of Health Insurance Plans and reduction of Bottlenecks (if any) in the Administration of the Scheme. - Improve and Optimize the Expected Benefits of Health Insurance Coverage to Retain Enrollees.
+In accordance with fit and good practices, the Scientifically Costed Benefit Package of the Scheme should be reviewed after three years of implementation or at intervals taking full cognizance of changes in the macroeconomic fundamentals of the economy. - Guarantee Transparency and Accountability in the Scheme through the Continued use of the Peer Developed and Reviewed Accountability Framework, Quarterly and Yearly Audits. - Subject to availability of fiscal resources, deploy the Best Human Resources in the Management of the Scheme. - Use Patient Centred Quality Care and Service Delivery to provide Incentives for Compliance by Enrollees and other Stakeholders. - The State Government should take steps to Reduce Extreme Poverty and Restructure the Economy for Productivity and Value Addition.